Late-Is-Cool/Late-Is-Cool/README.md

 # hi

-im just a dude who uses Microosoft™ Winodows 20 and codes
+im just a dude who used to use Microosoft™ products and codes

 svelte is based btw